DePayFi/public-documentation/docs/payments/index.md

 # Web3 Payments

-Find the right way to implement DePay.
+Find the right way to integrate DePay.

 *Do you want to start without any code?
 Look at [no-code solutions](/docs/no-code).*